ellessenne/dotfiles/README.md

 xcode-select --install
 ```

-Then, force re-install the header files:
+Then, force re-install the header files (for macOS 10.14 Mojave):

 ```bash